Home / 5G / Protocols / PHY / PBCH

 What should I inspect first when PBCH decode looks weak?

-Start with cell discovery quality, SSB visibility, beam conditions, and whether the UE successfully obtains the expected early system information.
+Start with discovery quality, SSB visibility, beam conditions, and whether the UE successfully obtains the expected early system information.

 Can a UE see a cell but still fail PBCH?